joshykiran/IT-Cybersecurity-Portfolio/README.md

 ## Featured Project

-### 🛡️ Cloud-Centric Security Lab with SOC Integration
+### 🛡️ Zero-to-Hero Cloud Security SOC Lab
-A comprehensive, end-to-end security lab simulating how modern organizations design and operate a **Security Operations Center (SOC)**.
+A comprehensive, end-to-end security lab that simulates how modern organizations design, secure, and operate a **cloud-centric Security Operations Center (SOC)**.

 **What this project demonstrates:**
 - Secure Microsoft 365 tenant and identity foundation
+- Identity-first access controls using Conditional Access and MFA
-- Endpoint and mobile device protection using Intune and Defender
+- Endpoint and mobile device protection with Intune and Defender
 - Centralized logging and visibility using Microsoft Sentinel
-- Detection of real-world RDP brute-force attacks
+- Detection and investigation of real-world RDP brute-force attacks
 - GeoIP enrichment and attack visualization
-- Automated incident response using SOAR (Logic Apps + Runbooks)
+- Automated incident response using SOAR (Logic Apps & Runbooks)
-- Infrastructure deployment using Terraform (IaC)
+- Infrastructure provisioning using Terraform (IaC)

 📌 **Technologies Used:**
 Azure · Microsoft 365 · Entra ID · Intune · Defender XDR · Sentinel · Terraform · Cloudflare

-👉 *See the full project documentation in this repository.*
+👉 *Full step-by-step documentation and evidence are available within this repository.*

 ---